mattbasta/client-performance-handbook/manuscript/04-Connection-and-SSL.md

 The above is a screenshot from the Chrome developer tools showing a series of requests for images.
 I've drawn in red lines to show that the end of one request triggers the start of another.
 Also notice that no more than six requests are triggered concurrently at any given time.

-The first way to remedy this is to make sure that if you can, SPDY is implemented on the server.
-SPDY allows an unlimited number of concurrent connections, and the server can decide how it wants to respond to them depending on load.
+The first way to remedy this is to make sure that if you can, HTTP2 and/or SPDY are implemented on the server.
+Both allow an unlimited number of concurrent requests to be performed, and the server can decide how it wants to respond to them depending on load.

 The second solution to this is to simply decrease the number of requests.
-Even with SPDY, the more requests that are made, the longer it takes to load the page for the simple reason that there's more things to do.
+Even with unlimited concurrent requests, larger numbers of requests result in more work that the client must perform.
+Additionally, files do not compress together.
+This means that redundant data across files is not simply hand-waved away as you would expect with redundant data in a single file.
 If multiple files can be combined with no impact on the user, that is a worthwhile change to make.
 Later chapters discuss in more detail how to effectively combine assets.

-Lastly, you can use a technique known as domain sharding.
-Domain sharding (as described previously with regard to DNS lookups) involves creating several DNS records for the same host.
-For instance, `static1.example.com`, `static2.example.com`, etc. might all point at the same IP address.
-In the document, the URLs for each asset are changed to point at a different subdomain.
-In doing this, the browser recognizes each hostname as its own server and applies the six connection cap to each hostname.
-If you use `static1` through `static4`, you would expect to be able to six connections to each host concurrently, allowing up to 24 simultaneous connections.
+Lastly, you can use a technique known as domain sharding to avoid the connection limit for browsers that do not support HTTP2 or SPDY.
+Domain sharding (as described previously with regard to DNS lookups) involves creating several DNS records for one or more hosts containing your assets.
+For instance, `static1.example.com`, `static2.example.com`, etc. might all point at the same IP address which hosts a site's JavaScript, CSS, and images.
+In the page, the URLs for each asset reference each of these hosts in a round-robin manner.
+In doing this, the browser recognizes each hostname as an independent server and applies the connection cap to each hostname.
+If you use `static1` through `static4` for instance, you could expect to make up to 24 simultaneous connections.

 As mentioned previously, domain sharding comes at a cost: DNS lookups.
 Despite each hostname pointing at the same IP address, the browser does not know that until after it has performed a DNS lookup.
+This can become quite costly, and in some cases cause significant performance degradation.
+You should only use domain sharding if HTTP2 and SPDY are not an option.

-Previously, a `Connection: Keep-Alive` header could be sent to any client that sent the header as part of the HTTP request headers, allowing the client to re-use connections.
-Virtually every browser in existence today supports HTTP 1.1, though, where `Keep-Alive` is the default behavior.
+Historically, a `Connection: Keep-Alive` header could be echoed to any client that sent the same header as part of a HTTP request.
+This allowed the client to re-use connections.
+HTTP 1.1 made this the default behavior for HTTP connections, however, and sending the header is unnecessary for all mainstream browsers.

 ### High latency